2sic/2sxc-docs/2sxc Docs Generator/js-code/toolbars/simple.md

 ## Live Examples

-The [DNN Tutorials have a live demo of toolbar customization](https://2sxc.org/dnn-tutorials/en/razor/ui100/page).
+The [Dnn Tutorials have a live demo of toolbar customization](https://2sxc.org/dnn-tutorials/en/razor/ui100/page).
 Head over there while reading these docs to see all this in action.

 ## Overview - What You can Customize